What Business structure should I choose ?

 Limited Liability Partnerships or LLPs have ‘members’ with limited liability who own and manage the business and share any profits.

-2. Factors which may influence your decision
+2. What business structure – factors which may influence your decision

 With some business structures such as sole traders and partnerships, the owners are personally liable for any business debts and losses.
 Setting up a business as a sole trader or partnership requires you to assess the risks of potential liability and decide whether you can afford those risks.